Playtest (Black Mirror): Production

 Whilst series one and two of Black Mirror were shown on Channel 4 in the UK, in September 2015 Netflix commissioned the series for twelve episodes (split into two series of six episodes).
-In March 2016, Netflix outbid Channel 4 for the rights to distributing the third series, with an offer of $40 million.
+In March 2016, Netflix outbid Channel 4 for the rights to distributing the third series, with an offer of US$40 million.
 Due to its move to Netflix, the show had a larger budget than in previous series.
 "Playtest" is the second episode of the third series; all six episodes in the series were released on Netflix simultaneously on 21 October 2016.
 As Black Mirror is an anthology series, each installment is standalone.
 "Playtest" was placed second partly because Halloween was soon after the release date, though series creator Charlie Brooker commented that maybe it should not have been second as it is a "romp" rather than a "message episode".

 The titles of the six episodes that make up the third series were announced in July 2016, along with the release date.
 A trailer for series three, featuring an amalgamation of clips and sound bites from the six episodes, was released by Netflix on 7 October 2016.
 "Playtest" was screened at the New York Comic Con in early October 2016.